 A Foreign Service Officer (FSO) is a government worker who works overseas.
 FSOs work in the State Department, US Embassy, US Consulate, and other US diplomatic missions.
 This field even includes secret-squirrel jobs at the CIA!

-The most important thing about this job is that it will give you valuable experience abroad and make you more eligible for later jobs such as diplomacy, foreign policy analysis, and international business development positions which often pay higher salaries than traditional office jobs back home.
+The most important thing about this job is that it will give you valuable experience abroad and make you more eligible for later jobs such as diplomacy, foreign policy analysis, and international business development positions, often paying higher salaries than traditional office jobs back home.

 15. Work on a Yacht or Sailboat

-You’ll also need good communication skills because most of these jobs are small crews made up of people who live together in close quarters.
-Make sure that you can get along with others before applying for any position like this!
+You’ll also need good communication skills because most jobs are small crews of people living together in close quarters.
+Ensure you can get along with others before applying for any position like this!

 If this seems like something that would suit your personality type—and if you’re willing to put in the training required—then we encourage you to explore these opportunities further!